Alizabatool4268/Learning-Typescript/variables/description.md

 # Strong typing/Type annotations
-Whenever we define the type of the variable ourselves it is known as strong typing and the defined typed is named as type annotations lets understand it let message : string = "Aliza";
+Whenever we define the type of the variable ourselves it is known as strong typing and the defined typed is named as type annotations

+lets understand it

+let message : string = "Aliza";
 Here the whole line of code will be considered as strongly typed because in this line we have specified the line of code with a type string it means that the variable message will not accept any other value eccept string.
-If we enter any other value the execpt string typescript will give an error the (:string) which we put infront of the variable message is know as an type annotation its just a name.
+If we enter any other value the execpt string typescript will give an error.

+The (:string) which we put infront of the variable message is know as an type annotation its just a name.